suyuan32/simple-admin-doc/src/guide/quick-start/codegen/web_codegen.md

 // This is the format of the model name "<ModelName>Info"
 ```

-- "open <file path>.ts: The system cannot find the path specified." error occurs.
+- "open `<file path>.ts`: The system cannot find the path specified." error occurs.
 This problem occurs because you executed the generation command in a directory other than the "simple-admin-backend-ui" backend web project directory. goctls backend cannot parse the project structure.
 You must execute the generation command in the "simple-admin-backend-ui" project directory to pass

 > Example Project: <https://github.com/suyuan32/simple-admin-backend-ui/tree/example-code-gen>